Tuesday, 7 October 2025

 The Rectory, 1964, just two years prior to demolition...

 I feel that not many people would agree with that sentiment.
 The new rectory was built just to the north next to the old one and was completed in September 1966.
-In October 1966, the last meeting of the "Cellar Club" (the youth club that ran its regular activities in the rectory basement) was held and the Rev. Allington-Smith moved into his nice new rectory in November 1966.
+In October 1966, the last meeting of the "Cellar Club" (the youth club that ran its regular activities in the rectory basement) was held and the Rev. Allington-Smith moved into his nice new rectory in November 1966, with the building being blessed on the 23rd.

 Despite opposition from the Parish Council, the old rectory was demolished on November 14th 1966, leaving the smaller and undoubtedly more practical but far less elegant structure we see today.

-The Rev. Allington-Smith did not get to enjoy his new rectory for very long: he was appointed to St. Margaret's at Rainham and was replaced by the Rev. Ernest E. Turner in September 1967.
+The Rev. Allington-Smith did not get to enjoy the new rectory for very long: he was appointed to St. Margaret's at Rainham in July 1967 and was replaced by the Rev. Ernest E. Turner in September 1967 (who was formally inducted in December that year).

 Canon Shaw’s Rectory, possibly above all other buildings that have been lost from Cuxton, could and should have been saved.
 It seems staggeringly short-sighted to have allowed its destruction, even by 1960’s standards.

-And now it seems that the history of the rectory (and possibly that of St. Michaels church itself) may be coming to a close.
+And now it seems that the history of the rectory may be coming to a close.
 In November 2024 Roger Knight, the Rector of St. Michaels since 1987, was compelled to retire at the age of 70 under arcane church regulations.
-The diocese seem in no hurry to replace him and instead have (so I understand) decided to sell off the rectory instead.
-Another mini-housing estate seems the inevitable outcome of that.
+The diocese seem in no hurry to replace him and instead have decided to sell off the rectory instead.

 Cuxton rectory, September 2025